ktor-doc-jp/ktor-doc-jp/pages/quickstart/intellij-idea.md

 Then we delete the main function from `BlogApp.kt` and change fun `Application.module()` to `fun Application.main()`.
 However, if we run the application now, it will fail with an error message like "Top-level function 'main' not found in package blog."
 Our `Application.main()` function is now a function extension and does not qualify as a top-level main function.

-This requires us to indicate a new main class as IDEA will no longer be able to find it automatically.
+This requires us to indicate a new main class as IntelliJ IDEA will no longer be able to find it automatically.
 In `build.gradle` we add:

 ```groovy
 apply plugin: 'application'